Gain expert insights and advice to keep your skin healthy and blemish-free this summer.

 Does sunscreen make spots worse?

+Some sun cream formulas can block pores and, in turn, cause acne breakouts.
 You'll find this predominantly with heavy formulas, as these often clog pores and irritate already vulnerable pores or inflamed skin, explained Dr Clayton.

 However, with skin cancer being the most common form of cancer, Dr Clayton says, "Sun cream is something you should never skip!"